Michaelhamaty/WakeMate/README.md

 # 🚘 WakeMate: Real-Time Drowsiness Detection with AI

-WakeMate is a smart, real-time AI drowsiness detection system designed to help drivers stay alert and safe.
-It uses computer vision and deep learning to monitor eye states and detect signs of fatigue using a standard webcam.
+🚗 WakeMate is an AI-powered, real-time drowsiness detection system designed to prevent fatigue-related accidents before they happen.
+Using just a webcam, WakeMate leverages computer vision and a custom-trained deep learning model to track a driver’s facial activity and detect signs of drowsiness with high accuracy.
+But WakeMate goes beyond just detection — when it senses you’re falling asleep, it initiates a conversational alert system powered by Gemini and ElevenLabs, speaking directly to the driver with friendly, context-aware suggestions like taking a break, grabbing a coffee, or playing music.
+It's lightweight, privacy-conscious, and doesn’t require any extra hardware.
+Whether you're a long-haul trucker, rideshare driver, or everyday commuter — WakeMate acts as your intelligent co-pilot, keeping you alert, engaged, and safe on the road.

 ---

-## 🧠 What It Does
+## 🧠 Inspiration

-WakeMate continuously analyzes the driver's eye, mouth, and head motions to determine whether they are falling asleep or at risk of.
-If prolonged eye closure or signs of drowsiness are detected, it triggers visual and auditory alerts to regain driver attention.
+Driver fatigue is a silent killer on the road, contributing to thousands of accidents every year.
+We wanted to create a solution that doesn't just detect drowsiness but actively intervenes in a helpful, human-like way — something that feels more like a co-pilot than a tool.
+WakeMate was born from the idea of combining real-time computer vision with conversational AI to keep drivers alert, engaged, and ultimately, safe.

 ---